• Skip to primary navigation

 Ingredients like cooked rice, edamame, carrots, mushrooms, and corn.

-🍚 How to Make Seaweed Fried Rice
+🥣 How to Make It

-Preparing this fried rice requires just 10 basic ingredients and it's versatile so you can easily substitute what you don't have on hand.
+Preparing this fried rice requires just 10 basic ingredients, and it’s versatile, so you can easily substitute what you don’t have on hand.
 Here is what you will need:

-• Cooked rice - As with most rice stir-fries, this recipe works better with day old rice.
+• Cooked rice – As with most rice stir-fries, this recipe works better with day-old rice.
 It yields a better, crispier texture.
 Check out the note below if you want to learn how to cook rice specifically for this recipe.

 • Seaweed - Use nori sheets, the same kind that is used to make sushi.